-My friend Jenny recently posted about these cookies on Facebook, and I asked her for the recipe.
-It’s really just a basic shortbread cookie that she’d found in a holiday baking magazine several years ago, but the use of different flavored extracts makes them extra tasty.
+My friend Jenny recently posted about these drop cookies on Facebook, and I asked her for the recipe.
+It’s just a basic shortbread cookie she’d found in a holiday baking magazine several years ago, but different flavored extracts make them extra tasty.

-With just 4 ingredients, these are easy to whip up!
-I made one batch with almond extract, one with peppermint and one with vanilla, and the almond version may just be my new favorite Christmas cookie.
+With just 4 ingredients, these drop cookies are easy to whip up!
+I made one batch with almond extract, one with peppermint, and one with vanilla, and the almond version may just be my new favorite Christmas cookie.

 - 1 cup salted butter